DanielHVJ/Blog/Pandas/tes.md

 import seaborn as sns
 ```

-For this exercise it is required to use only three libraries: Pandas, Numpy and Sklearn -this last one for the Decision tree and the confusion matrix-.
-Additionally, we imported the random and matplotlib libraries to make the exercise more complete and visual.
+For this exercise, it is required to use only three libraries: Pandas, Numpy, and Sklearn -this last one for the Decision tree and the confusion matrix-.
+Additionally, we imported the random and matplotlib libraries to make the exercise completer and more visual.

-To continue we upload both _Train and Test_ databases.
-For this exercise it is only required to use the _Train Database_.
+To continue we upload both *Training and Test* databases.
+For this exercise, it is only required to use the *Training Database*.

 ```python